fluxninja/aperture/docs/gen/config/aperture-agent/swagger.md

 - [LogConfig](#log-config) – LogConfig holds configuration for a logger and log writers.
 - [LogWriterConfig](#log-writer-config) – LogWriterConfig holds configuration for a log writer.
 - [MetricsConfig](#metrics-config) – MetricsConfig holds configuration for service metrics.
+- [OtelConfig](#otel-config) – OtelConfig is the configuration for the OTEL collector.
 - [PeerDiscoveryConfig](#peer-discovery-config) – PeerDiscoveryConfig holds configuration for Agent Peer Discovery.
 - [PluginsConfig](#plugins-config) – PluginsConfig holds configuration for plugins.
 - [ProfilersConfig](#profilers-config) – ProfilersConfig holds configuration for profilers.